 Instructors of advanced economics courses file outlines and reading lists describing the contents of the courses with the graduate program secretary.
 These are available to help students decide which courses they would like to take.
 The department does not offer all second-year field courses every year.

 The list of fields offered for the PhD plays an important role in shaping the offerings of advanced courses by the department.
-The department’s objective is to offer good training to students choosing one or more of these fields of study by teaching appropriate advanced courses in these fields so that students are prepared to take the corresponding field examinations.
+The department’s objective is to offer good training to students choosing one or more of these fields of study by teaching appropriate advanced courses in these fields so that students are prepared for their chosen field of research.

 Student Research Seminar

-Second-year students must attend the student research seminar and present some tentative research plans.
+Second-year students must attend the student research seminar and present some tentative research ideas.
+Students may present their plans for their field paper in the student research seminar.

-Completion of 30 credit hours of course work with a minimum grade point average (GPA) of 3.0, as well as receipt of the master's pass or better in both Preliminary Examinations, qualifies PhD students for the MA in Economics degree.
-Students are also able to obtain an MA degree without taking the Preliminary Examinations by completing 30 units of credit in the courses designated below with a 3.0 GPA and writing a Master's Project.
+Completion of 36 credit hours of course work with a minimum grade point average (GPA) of 3.0, as well as receipt of the master's pass or better in both Preliminary Examinations, qualifies PhD students for the MS in Economics degree.
+Students are also able to obtain an MS degree without taking the Preliminary Examinations by completing 36 units of credit in the courses designated below with a 3.0 GPA and writing a Master's Project.

-5 additional economics electives at the 500-level or higher
+and 6 additional economics courses at the 500-level or higher

-During the third year, the student makes substantial progress on the dissertation.
+During the third year, students choose a dissertation supervisor and make substantial progress in research.
 Some students also elect to take one or more courses in the third year.
 This is most appropriate when a course of particular interest was not offered during the student’s second year, or when additional coursework related to a dissertation topic is offered by the department or university.

 Student Research Seminar